Decoding the Data Lakehouse: The Blueprint for Smarter, Faster Decisions

 Apache Iceberg

 Originally developed at Netflix and now an Apache Software Foundation project, Iceberg takes a different approach.
 Instead of a transaction log that tracks individual file changes, Iceberg uses a metadata-centric model that tracks snapshots of a table over time.
-Each snapshot represents the complete state of the table at a specific point in time.
+Each snapshot represents the complete state of the table at a specific point.
 This design decouples the table format from the underlying file system, offering greater flexibility and performance for very large tables, as the query engine doesn’t need to list all the underlying files to understand the table’s structure.

 Apache Hudi

 Hudi, which originated at Uber, was purpose-built for fast data ingestion and updates.
 It offers two primary table types: Copy-on-Write (CoW) and Merge-on-Read (MoR).
 Copy-on-Write is similar to Delta and Iceberg, where updates create a new version of a file.
-Merge-on-Read, however, is unique; it writes updates to a separate log file, which is then compacted with the base file later.
+Merge-on-Read, however, is unique: it writes updates to a separate log file, which is then compacted with the base file later.
 This allows for extremely fast data ingestion, making Hudi a strong choice for real-time and streaming use cases where write performance is the top priority.

-• Key Strength: Its flexible storage types, particularly Merge-on-Read (MoR), provide a powerful trade-off between ingestion speed and query performance, making it ideal for high-volume, real-time data pipelines.
+Key Strength Its flexible storage types, particularly Merge-on-Read (MoR), provide a powerful trade-off between ingestion speed and query performance, making it ideal for high-volume, real-time data pipelines.

 Feature Delta Lake Apache Iceberg Apache Hudi